 Relationships end for many reasons, but all of them aren’t horrible.
-Some simply have many tiny flaws that, in the end, amount to one big, “Hell no.”
+Some simple have many tiny flaws that, in the end, amount to one big, “Hell no.”

 If you’re talking about your ex, it means you aren’t over them.
 If you’re dating someone, and you’re talking about your ex, they’re going to know you aren’t over them.
 Think about it.
 If the person you were dating kept mentioning their ex, wouldn’t that give you cause for a pause?
 Wouldn’t you think they weren’t over their ex?
 Well, if you keep mentioning your ex, your date is going to think that about you too.